billk-FM/HEC-Commander/ChatGPT Examples/17_Converting_PDF_To_Text_and_Count_Tokens.md

 # Example 17: Converting PDF to Text and Counting Tokens

 In this example, we are converting PDF to text for easier ingestion by LLM interfaces such as ChatGPT.
-Then we are counting the tokesn in each file
+Then we are counting the tokens in each file and providing subtotals that we can use to build a stacked bar graph.

 To provide a useful comparision, several document collections were gathered:
 - EPA-SWMM Documentation